menu-hanke/smk-browser/README.md

 # Downloadable files

-The executable version can be downloaded from any pipeline that has passed.
+- The executable version can be downloaded from any pipeline that has passed.
-In order to get the latest version, select the latest build that has passed.
+- In order to get the latest version, select the latest build that has passed.
-The downloadable content can be found at the bottom of the page in 'Artifacts' section of the page.
+- The downloadable content can be found at the bottom of the page in 'Artifacts' section of the page. (requires to be signed in to github)